-- 3. A draft work schedule for all Employees covered by this Letter of Agreement shall be posted not later than December 1 and June 1 of each year.
-Once posted and within seven (7) days, Employees may request in writing that the Fire Chief reconsider the proposed schedule.
-The Fire Chief will issue the final schedule not later than December 15 and June 15 of each year. - 4.
-The Fire Chief reserves the right to modify an Employee's work schedule for operational reasons with fourteen (14) days notice to the Employee or upon mutual agreement with the Employee. - 5.
-If an Employee works a twenty-four hour shift, the Employee shall be compensated at the straight-time rate of pay for the full twenty-four (24) hours, including sleep time. - 6.
+- 1. Employees shall be assigned a semi-annual work schedule. - 2.
+The Fire Chief reserves the right to modify an Employee's work schedule for operational reasons with fourteen (14) days notice to the Employee or upon mutual agreement with the Employee. - 3.
+If an Employee works a twenty-four hour shift, the Employee shall be compensated at the straight-time rate of pay for the full twenty-four (24) hours, including sleep time. - 4.
 Employees may trade shifts with written notice and approval by their immediate supervisor(s) so long as the trade does not result in the payment of overtime pay for any of the hours worked.